michaeljolley/vscode-twitch-themer/README.md

 #### Set Random VS Code theme

 This command will set the theme of the streamers' VS Code workspace to a theme that is chosen at random.
+If `dark` or `light` is specified it will only select a random theme from the appropriate option.

 ```
-!theme random
+!theme random {dark || light}
 ```

-`Note: The theme must be previously installed and available within VS Code.`

 #### Reset VS Code theme